kddubey/cappr/docs/source/design_choices.rst

 ---------------------------------

 Many tools in this space includes some type of string formatting abstraction.
-Some abstract the complex process of structuring a *completion*, which makes parsing it straightforward.
-Others format the *prompt* to, e.g., abstract the process of writing a few-shot prompt.
+Some abstract the complex process of structuring a completion or a chain of prompts and completions.
+Others format a single prompt to, e.g., abstract the process of writing a few-shot prompt.
 Prompt formatters are not as helpful.
 Not to be too dismissive, but anyone who uses Python knows how to format a string.
 Prompt formatters replace the question of "how do I tell the LM to do what I want?" with "how do I use this string